multitudes/NiceWeather/README.md

 ## The execution

 The app is entirely written in Swift without external libraries.
 I developed the app using the new Apple framework SwiftUI universal.
-It will work on iPhone iPad and even on macOS (the share button is UIKit only and will not work).
+It will work on iPhone iPad and even on macOS using Catalyst (the share button is UIKit only and will not work therefore I reemoved it for now).

-iPhone:
 <br>
 <p align="center">
   <img src="ReadMe-Images/niceweather.png" width="230"  title="NiceWeather">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;